ethansilvas/nmap-network-enumeration/README.md

 ![](Images/Pasted%20image%2020231106192249.png)

-With both of these searches the outputs are stored in the specified tnet files:
+With both of these searches the outputs are stored in the specified files with name tnet:

 ![](Images/Pasted%20image%2020231106192510.png)